moliver28/research-handbook/content/handbook/product/ux/navigation.md

 1. Before opening an issue, review the [elements and patterns for navigation in Pajamas](https://design.gitlab.com/patterns/navigation).
 It is worth checking the [direction page](https://about.gitlab.com/direction/manage/foundations/navigation_settings/) to see how your proposal aligns or conflicts with upcoming changes.
 1. Review the [list of navigation changes](/handbook/product/ux/navigation/#what-are-navigation-changes) and what they are to make sure your change qualifies.
 1. The [Product Manager for Foundations](/handbook/product/categories/#foundations-group) is the [DRI](/handbook/people-group/directly-responsible-individuals/#what-is-a-directly-responsible-individual) for navigation changes.
-Reach out to them to determine whether your proposal needs [full validation](#full-validation) or [limited validation](#limited-validation).
+Reach out to them to determine whether your proposal needs [full validation](#full-validation-path) or [limited validation](#limited-validation-path).
 1. You can initiate the review for this process by using the [Navigation Proposal](https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Navigation%20Proposals) issue template.
 1. Designers on Foundations will assist the DRI in reviewing the proposal and provide input.
 The typical turnaround time from the Foundations team will be 1 milestone.
 1. When you have approval and are ready to start implementation, then follow the [GitLab Docs on adding items to the navigation](https://docs.gitlab.com/ee/development/navigation_sidebar.html#adding-page-specific-vue-content).

-### Full validation
+### Full validation path

+This path is suitable for navigation changes that affect a majority of GitLab users or that introduce new design patterns.
+Some examples of changes that may need full validation are:

+* Launching a Beta or Generally available feature
+* Changes to navigation structure or functionality
+* Removing an existing navigation item
+* Renaming an existing navigation item

+The Foundations PM is the DRI for determining if your proposal should follow the full validation path.
+On this path, we require the following steps be completed and documented as part of the navigation proposal issue.

 | Step | Requirement |
 | --- | --- |